zrythm/zrythm/doc/user/editing/clip-editors/piano-roll.rst

    :align: center

 Drum view
-  Enabling this will change the display of the arranger into a drum editor view, where each MIDI note is drawn as a diamond and the piano roll keys display the name of each drum.
+  Enabling this will change the display of the arranger into a drum editor view, where each :term:`MIDI Note` is drawn as a diamond and the piano roll keys display the name of each drum.

-.. note:: The drum view is not operational at the moment.

 Listen to notes
   Enabling this will play back each note as you drag it inside the piano roll.
 This is useful if you want to `hear` what you are doing.

 .. _piano-roll-keys: